mattdm3/sponsy-mcp/README.md

 Close and reopen Claude Desktop.
 Verify that the `sponsy-server` tool is available in the Claude developer settings.

-Chat with Claude and tell list your publ
+Chat with Claude and tell list your publications!